A full-scale inauguration, from leisure to spectacle

 The most telling sign: according to Télé MB, the reservation quota was reached for the amateur slots offered during this opening day.

-The outlet also notes that two gala matches were organized to launch the venue with a more competitive tone, featuring two categories:
+The media also specifies that two exhibition matches were organized to launch the site with a more competitive tempo, with two categories on the schedule:

-Without dwelling on scores (that wasn’t the objective), these matches primarily served to test the organization and facilities under real conditions.
+Without dwelling on scores (that wasn’t the goal), these matches primarily served to test the organization and facilities in real conditions.

 A project relaunched after a permit denial in 2024

 The success of the launch should not overshadow the journey.
-According to Télé MB, an initial permit had been denied in 2024, notably for acoustic reasons related to the possibility of outdoor courts.
-The project was then reworked, which delayed the opening, but without stopping the project’s ambitions.
+According to Télé MB, an initial permit had been refused in 2024, notably for acoustic reasons related to the hypothesis of outdoor courts.
+The file was then reworked, which delayed the opening, without stopping the project’s ambitions.

-The chosen solution relies on an indoor complex, a choice that generally facilitates sound management and offers more consistent play (fewer weather hazards, continuous activity, more stable comfort).
+The chosen solution relies on an indoor setup, a choice that generally facilitates sound management and offers more consistent practice (fewer weather hazards, continuous activity, more stable comfort).

 What Padel Dour offers: the amenities that attract both casual players and competitors

 The center immediately positions itself as a multi-sport complex, while keeping padel at its core.
 The announced infrastructure is substantial: 7 padel courts and 2 pickleball courts, all under one roof.
-The club summarizes its offerings in one sentence on its website: “Come play on 2 pickleball courts and 7 padel courts, including a central court worthy of the biggest tournaments.”
+The club summarizes the offer in one sentence on its website: “Come play on 2 pickleball courts and 7 padel courts, including a center court worthy of the biggest tournaments.”

 Beyond the number of courts, a few concrete details give an idea of the venue’s size: